Sports Coach Logo Sports Coach Training Principles Fitness Components

 This is another common mistake people make when doing HIIT cardio.

-To experience the benefits of HIIT, you need to be pushing yourself to 85-95% of your maximum heart rate.
+To experience the benefits of HIIT, you need to push yourself to 85-95% of your maximum heart rate.
 If you do not have a heart rate monitor, you can rate your intensity on a scale of one to ten.
 For HIIT workouts, your intensity should be eight or nine.

-Remember, you should need a break when the 20-30 second interval is up.
-If you think you could keep going, you should be pushing yourself harder.
+Remember, you should need a break when the 20-30-second interval is up.
+If you can keep going, you should push yourself harder.

 Focus on Frequency

-The frequency of your cardio workouts will depend on the type of cardio you plan to be doing.
+The frequency of your cardio workouts will depend on the cardio you plan to do.

 It is best to start with less and work your way up to more.
-For example, if you will do steady-state cardio, 25-60 minutes (depending on the intensity) is sufficient.
-If you take on too much, your body will adapt, and you will begin experiencing diminishing returns.
+For example, 25-60 minutes (depending on the intensity) is sufficient if you will do steady-state cardio.
+If you take on too much, your body will adapt and begin experiencing diminishing returns.

-If you do HIIT cardio, limit yourself to just 1-2 sessions per week.
-These sessions should only last between eight and ten minutes.
+If you do HIIT cardio, limit yourself to one or two sessions per week, lasting between eight and ten minutes.
 It is easy to overtrain and injure yourself during HIIT training sessions, so it is best to start slow.

 Conclusion

-There is a pretty low barrier to entry when doing cardiovascular exercise.
-However, if you want to see the best results, you need to make sure you are not accidentally sabotaging yourself.
+Cardiovascular exercise has a low barrier to entry.
+However, to see the best results, you need to ensure you are not accidentally sabotaging yourself.

 Page Reference